-It is quite common for 128T routers to use LTE interfaces as a "last resort" transport when primary circuits are down, congested, or experiencing issues.
+It is quite common for SSRs to use LTE interfaces as a "last resort" transport when primary circuits are down, congested, or experiencing issues.
 This document recommends various configuration settings to strike a balance between performance and bandwidth usage for LTE interfaces, to get the most benefit from them when peering over LTE.

 This document is intended for customers that use LTE interfaces as a last resort transport, not for those using it as a primary transport.

 LTE interfaces have two material differences when compared to most wireline interfaces: